 Applications for admission to the Bermuda Bar are set out in the Supreme Court Act 1905 (Sections 51(2) & 52 apply).
 For Special Admission applications, section 53 of the same Act shall apply.
 To view, simply click: Here

 The Memorandum on the Qualifications and Procedure for Admission is outlined in the following link which includes Circular #9 of 2006 dated 25 May 2006.
 To view, simply click: Here

-All applications for admission are to be submitted to the Registrar of the Supreme Court of Bermuda and copied to the Bermuda Bar Association for review by Bar Council not less than (5) clear days prior to admission.
+All applications for admission are to be submitted to the Registrar of the Supreme Court of Bermuda and copied to the Bermuda Bar Association for review by Bar Council not less than (5) clear days prior to admission as outlined in the Supreme Court Circular #9 of 2006.
 Grounds for objection by Bar Council to be submitted to the Registrar and the Chief Justice no less than (2) clear days prior to admission setting out the grounds for objection.

 - *Note that original documents are to be seen by the Registrar.

 - Check list of documents to be submitted attached

 - Sample admission papers are available to eligible applicants upon request from the Bar Office.

 - Unisex Wig & Gown available on loan from the Bar Office for those appearing in court for admission (no tabs available)